Tozzia: Phylogeny

 The phylogeny of the genera of Rhinantheae has been explored using molecular characters.
 Tozzia belongs to the core Rhinantheae.
 Tozzia is closely related to Odontites, Bellardia, and Hedbergia.
 In turn, these genera share phylogenetic affinities with Euphrasia, and then with Bartsia.

 Ecology

 Tozzia alpina is a geophyte.
 In the first year of its growth, Tozzia feeds as holoparasite on large-leaved herbaceous plants, such as species of the genera Rumex, Adenostyles and Petasites.
 As of the second year, it becomes a hemiparasite with its own assimilation, but still receives nutrients from the host plant.

-It thrives at altitudes of 800 to 2600 meters.
-In the Allgäu Alps it rises at the Linkerskopf in Bavaria up to an altitude of 2200 meters.
+It thrives at altitudes of 800 to 2600 m.
+In the Allgäu Alps it rises at the Linkerskopf in Bavaria up to an altitude of 2200 m.
 It also prefers lime-rich and nutrient-rich, wet-fresh to moist clay soils, with northern exposures.